SalesConnection/Caction-Support/docs/Assist_Check_Out.md

   **Assist Check Out**<br>
   **Desktop Version**<br>
   1. Make sure that **Assisted Checkout** is enabled.
-If not, please refer to the section above to enable it.<br>
+If not, please refer to the previous section to enable it.<br>
   2. To assist check out, go to desktop site navigation bar > Business Map > Overview.<br>
      **Open the Business Map Overview Here:** [https://salesconnection.my/BusinessMap](https://salesconnection.my/BusinessMap)<br>